fandrej/glonassd/README.md

 Documentation to be written.

 ### Epilog
-This daemon is part of navigation service of [locman.org](http://locman.org/map/index.php).
+This daemon is part of navigation service of [locman.org](http://locman.org/map/index.php).<br>
+Scold author can be reached at <mailto:mail@locman.org>.